s-victor/TinyPedal/docs/customization.md

 Note, `Notes Module` must be enabled to allow pace notes playback.

-Click `Enabled Playback` or `Disabled Playback` button to quickly enable or disable pace notes playback.
+Click `Playback Enabled` or `Playback Disabled` button to quickly enable or disable pace notes playback.
 Disabling this option does not affect `Notes Module` or `Pace notes Widget`.

 Enable `Manually Select Pace Notes File` check box to disable auto-file-name matching, and manually select a pace notes file that can be played on any track.
 By default, pace notes file is automatically loaded from `pace_notes_path` if a file that matches current track name is found.
 This option takes immediate effect when changed.

 `Sound file path` sets path for loading pace notes sound files that matches name value (exclude file extension) from `pace note` column found in pace notes file.
 If no sound file found, sound won't be played.
 This option takes immediate effect when changed.

 `Sound format` sets sound format for loading sound file, which should match sound file extension.
-This option only takes effect after clicked any `Set` button.
+This option only takes effect after clicked `Apply` button.

 `Global offset` adds global position offset (in meters) to current vehicle position on track, which affects when next pace note line will be played.
-This option only takes effect after clicked any `Set` button.
+This option only takes effect after clicked `Apply` button.

 `Max duration` sets maximum playback duration for each sound file, which can be used to limit sound file maximum playing duration.
 Default duration is 10 seconds.
-This option only takes effect after clicked any `Set` button.
+This option only takes effect after clicked `Apply` button.

 `Max Queue` sets maximum number of sound files in playback queues.
 Default is `5` sound files.
-This option only takes effect after clicked any `Set` button.
+This option only takes effect after clicked `Apply` button.

 `Playback volume` sets output volume for sound file.
 This option takes immediate effect when adjusted.